ZJU-BMI/PBXAI/README.md

 In the following subsection, we will introduce the detail of reproducing.

+We have tested the correctness of the project at Windows 10 and Ubuntu 18.04.

 ## Prerequisite
 ### Data
 We assume you are already able to access the [MIMIC-III (V1.4)](https://mimic.physionet.org/about/mimic/), which is a publicily available electronic health record (EHR) database that contains over 40 thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012.